Jizzakh: Early and Medieval history

-Jizzakh was an important Silk Road junction on the road connecting Samarkand with Fergana Valley.
+Jizzakh was an important Silk Road junction on the road connecting Samarkand with the Fergana Valley.
 It is at the edge of Golodnaya Steppe, and next to the strategic Pass of Jilanuti (Timur's Gate) in the Turkestan Mountains, controlling the approach to the Zeravshan Valley, Samarkand and Bukhara.
+After the Arab conquest of Sogdiana, Jizzakh served as a market town between the nomadic raiders and settled farmers.
+The Arabs built a series of rabats (blockhouses) at Jizzakh, housing ghazis to protect the people.
+Under the Abbasids, rule of the region of Osrushana was given over to the house of Saman, who split the wider region amongst themselves under Abbasid suzerainty.
+In 892, Ismail Samani united the regions under his family's control, and effectively gained the region's independence from the Abbasids, founding the Samanid Empire.